juhyun-nam/array-of/README.md

 # array-of
-lightweight implement of c++ array using allocator
+A lightweight implement of C++ array using allocator

+# Installation

+Just include header file.

+C++11 required

+# The Gist